The Big Wheel (film): Production

 Rooney returned from the war and made four films for MGM.
 He wanted to enter independent production and MGM agreed provided he promise to make five films for them.

 In April 1949 Rooney announced he would make four films in partnership with producer Sam Stiefel of which Big Wheel would be the first, directed by Edward Ludwig based on a story by Robert Smith.
 It would be followed by Buckaroo based on an idea by Rooney, and Quicksand.

 The agreement between Rooney and Stiefel ended before Rooney had made a film due to a financial disagreement.
-Rooney agreed to make three films for Stiefel as a salaried employer.
+Rooney agreed to make three films for Stiefel as a salaried employee.
 The producer said Rooney owed him $180,000 and he was paying Rooney $100,000 a film; he was to pay it off at $60,000 a film, and thus would only get $40,000 cash.

 Filming started 21 June 1949.
 Wilbur Shaw acted as technical adviser.
 Rooney's character was based on Mauri Rose.

 In August 1949 it was announced the film would be produced by Stifel, Harry Popkin and Jack Dempsey.